crazyyy/ulaf/wp-content/plugins/contact-form-7-honeypot/readme.txt

 Yep!
 See the **Installation** section for more details and [this Gist](https://gist.github.com/nocean/953b1362b63bd3ecf68c) for examples.

+= Does Contact Form 7 save form submissions by default? =

+No, Contact Form 7 does not store submissions by default.
+With the CF7 Apps Entries Database App, you can log every entry directly in your WordPress dashboard and access them anytime.

+= Can I filter Contact Form 7 entries by form or date? =

+Yes, the Entries Database App lets you filter submissions by specific forms or date ranges, making it easier to manage and review the entries you need.

+= How do I delete Contact Form 7 entries? =

+You can delete individual submissions or bulk delete multiple entries directly from the Entries tab in the CF7 Apps dashboard with just a few clicks.

+= Where do I report security bugs found in this plugin? =

+Please report security bugs found in the source code of the CF7 Apps – [Honeypot and hCAPTCHA for Contact Form 7] plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/e58fd0b7-60aa-4ba8-aeeb-61889936d10c).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

+= Disclaimer =

+CF7 Apps is a third-party plugin and is not officially associated with or endorsed by Contact Form 7.

 == Screenshots ==

 1. CF7 Apps Dashboard.